How amazing is this city of stone high in the sky? The Inca people worked tirelesly and crafted incredibly tight seams with out any modern day tools.

 Knowing some countries have vaccination mandates for entry I always research where I’m going.
 There was nothing mandatory for Peru or Panama.
 I received the reccomended Hepatitis A shot, Thypoid shot, Diamox and Dukoral.
 Luckily because I was visiting MP which has a higher altitude I was not required to have the Yellow Fever shot.
-The vaccine is on a world wide shortage and can have adverse effects.
+The vaccine is on a world wide shortage and some people can have adverse effects.
 A very disappointing amount was covered by my group benefits but I guess better than nothing.

 Clothing and gear